PPFilip/d3/README.md

 ### primals

-Visualizing chances of getting primal items
+Visualizing what are your chances of obtaining primal items

 ## Reading